awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Browse to the Auto Scaling console at [https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
 Take a look at the instances it has deployed.

-### 7\.
+### 9\.
 Seed the database with application data

 1. Browse to the Amazon RDS console at [https://console.aws.amazon.com/rds/home?#dbinstances:](https://console.aws.amazon.com/rds/home?#dbinstances:) to monitor your database deployment.
 Click on your database name.
 Under **Summary**, the **DB instance status** should be **available**.
 If it isn't quite ready (perhaps still doing the initial backup), you can hit refresh every couple of minutes and wait for it to be in the **available** state.

 1. In the **Connect** section, find the **Endpoint** of the database instance (e.g. **runningamazonec2workloadsatscale.ckhifpaueqm7.us-east-1.rds.amazonaws.com**
 ).

-1. Seed the database for the production environment.
+1. Seed the database for the application environment.
 Replace **%endpoint%** with the database instance endpoint noted in the last step:

 	```
 	mysql -h %endpoint% -u dbadmin --password db-pass-2020 -f koel < koel.sql
 	```

-### 11\.
-Deploy the application with CodeDeploy in the production environment
+### 10\.
+Deploy the application to the automatic scaling group with CodeDeploy

-You will now deploy a production environment of Koel to the EC2 instances launched by the auto scaling group.
+You will now deploy your application to the EC2 instances launched by the auto scaling group.

-1. From the **prod** directory, first clone the Koel GitHub repo:
+1. First clone the Koel GitHub repo:

 	```
 	git clone https://github.com/phanan/koel.git